DCAN-Labs/hbcd-docs-internal/docs/workflows/data-proc-wf.md

 ## Tabulated Data

-Data is collected from sites and ultimately transferred to the central LORIS Production S3 bucket, where it is subsequently de-identified and staged for ingestion into Lasso.
+Data is collected from sites and ultimately transferred to the central LORIS Production S3 bucket, where it is subsequently de-identified and staged for ingestion into Lasso (NBDC Data Access Platform).
 The tabulated data processing workflow is outlined in the diagram below, showing the specific workflows for different data types and identifying the HDCC organization responsible for each processing step.
 These steps include data capture, de-identification, staging, and ingestion into Lasso.

 <object type="image/svg+xml" data="../images/tab-proc-wf.svg" width="100%"></object>
 <small><b>NOTE</b>: <i>Genetics capture currently occurs via Sampled and BAH, but will be changed to only Sampled in the future.</i></small>